ACC Whitechapel

 Developing the Concept

-Spread across three floors, the Whitechapel campus accommodates specialist, acoustically sealed learning spaces, including rehearsal rooms, recording studios, green screen studios, and performance areas.
-'Super Space' classrooms integrate hands-on learning with games and media production zones within traditional settings, enhancing the student experience.
+Spread across three floors, the Whitechapel campus accommodates specialist, acoustically sealed learning spaces including rehearsal rooms, recording studios, green screen studios, and performance areas.
+'Super Space' classrooms integrate hands-on learning with games and media production zones within traditional settings, enhancing the student experience in ways that blur the line between learning and doing.

-Connecting corridors double as social and collaborative hubs, fostering idea exchange.
-The design, inspired by video games, features vibrant grids incorporating industrial materials like Amron steel mesh and corrugated panels, and striking LED and neon strip lighting.
+Connecting corridors double as social and collaborative hubs, fostering the kind of spontaneous idea exchange that creative education depends on.
+The design, inspired by video games, features vibrant grids incorporating industrial materials, Amron steel mesh and corrugated panels — with striking LED and neon strip lighting throughout.

 A Special Launch